apollostream/apollostream.github.io/_posts/2026-01-03-SpaceX-NASA.md

 ---

+**Caveats:** *In my customary review of the contents and sources cited by the AI-generated BFIH reports, I found some discrepancies in the attribution of funding to specific contracts as stated in the report and reported elsewhere.
+I've corrected the ones I found.
+But, I can't guarantee that no others exist.*

+---

 Below is the plain-language synopsis of the BFIH findings, which includes a link to the full BFIH analysis report with bibliography.

 ---